moddy3d/pixelstore/README.md

 service pre-requisites
 -----------------------

-before you set up <pre>pixelstore</pre> as a service, you will need to have an instances of cassandra and elasticsearch running.  check out <pre>config.json</pre>.
+before you set up `pixelstore` as a service, you will need to have an instances of cassandra and elasticsearch running.  check out `config.json`.

 running tests
 -------------